Collection 624 Ephemera of the ZamZam Incident

 Type of documents: Letters, magazines, books, newspaper and magazine clippings, Zamzam reunion materials, notes Notes: All materials donated by one person are described together.

 Exceptional items: Folder 2-3 contains an annotated bibliography by Wilifred Danielson (who was one of the children on the ship) of books, articles, websites and much else that related to the sinking of the Zamzam.
 The annotations are filled with useful information and the bibliography is probably the best single resource on all things relating to the incident.
 The copy in the archives is dated November 2006.
 Mr. Danielson frequently updated the bibliography.
-Mr. Danielson frequently updated the bibliography and the folder also contains a 2016 update.
+Mr. Danielson frequently updated the bibliography and the folder also contains a 2016 update and the 2022 published bibliography.

 Folders 1-1 and 2-5 contain the memoirs of the captain of the Atlantis, Bernhard Rogge and his adjutant Ulrich Mohr.
 Both books include chapters on the Zamzam and tells the story of the sinking from the German point of view.
 There two slightly different versions of the Mohr book in the folder, one of which was given to Florence McCallister by Arthur and Peggy Barnett, all survivors of the Zamzam.